ddorian1/gentoo-twister-overlay/README.md

 	(See http://wiki.gentoo.org/wiki/Layman for further instructions.)

-Then you can add the overlay to portage with:
+Then you can activate the overlay with:

-	# layman -o https://raw.github.com/ddorian1/gentoo-twister-overlay/master/gentoo-twister-overlay.xml -f -a twister
+	# layman -a twister

 And install twister (and dependencies) with: